Introductory Message from Dean Alexander Couzis

 Dean, The Grove School of Engineering

-Alexander Couzis, Professor of Chemical Engineering at The Grove School of Engineering at The City College of New York (CCNY), has been appointed dean of the school effective May 2, 2022.
-Effective the spring 2021, Couzis was named the Daniel and Frances Berg Professor.
+Alexander Couzis is dean of The Grove School of Engineering at The City College of New York and holds the Daniel and Francis Berg Professorship.

 Professor Couzis received his BS in chemical engineering from the National Technical University in Athens, Greece and received his MS and PhD degrees in chemical engineering from The University of Michigan in Ann Arbor, MI.
 Immediately after graduating, he joined International Paper in their research center with the division of Applied Polymer Science developing novel polymeric materials and coatings for gas and vapor barrier applications.
 In September 1994, Couzis joined the Department of Chemical Engineering at CCNY where he established an internationally recognized research program focused on the study of the dynamic phenomena at solid-liquid interfaces.
 He is the author of over 50 highly cited peer-reviewed publications, he holds six patents, and has mentored and co-mentored 19 PhD students.
 From 2008 to 2013 he served as chair of the chemical engineering department at CCNY.
 During this period, the department successfully achieved ABET accreditation, receiving the full six-year renewal; the CUNY Energy Institute was established and housed within the chemical engineering department; a number of newly hired professors joined the department and the institute; and the department support infrastructure was greatly enhanced.
 Additionally, a NYS funded capital improvement project was undertaken, upgrading 5,000 square feet of chemical engineering laboratory space for teaching and research.